jrjhealey/thesis/NOTES.md

 ### Notes to be incorporated in to the thesis as and when they strike me.

-# Intro:
- - Diagram of PVC 'ownership' by genome (host of hosts)
- - MERV model (poison arrow)
- - Strand exchange
- - Read the new Hurst manuscript from the 16th March '18

 # Methods:

 # Chapter 1: Structural Bioinformatics